-§ 11331.
-Responsibilities for Federal information systems standards fice of Management and Budget shall, on the basis of proposed standards developed by the National Institute of Standards and Technology pursuant to paragraphs (2) and (3) of section 20(a) of the National Institute of Standards and Technology Act (15 U.S.C.
-278g-3(a)) and in consultation with the Secretary of Homeland Security, promulgate information security standards pertaining to Federal information systems.
+§11331.
+Responsibilities for Federal information systems standards

+- (a) DEFINITION.-In this section, the term "information security" has the meaning given that term in section 3532(b)(1) of title 44. - (b) REQUIREMENT TO PRESCRIBE STANDARDS.- - (1) IN GENERAL.- - (A) REQUIREMENT.-Except as provided under paragraph (2), the Director of the Office of Management and Budget shall, on the basis of proposed standards developed by the National Institute of Standards and Technology pursuant to paragraphs (2) and (3) of section 20(a) of the National Institute of Standards and Technology Act (15 U.S.C.
+278g-3(a)) and in consultation with the Secretary of Homeland Security, promulgate information security standards pertaining to Federal information systems. - (B) REQUIRED STANDARDS.-Standards promulgated under subparagraph (A) shall include- - (i) standards that provide minimum information security requirements as determined under section 20(b) of the National